oraldo666/oraldo666/README.md

-- 👋 Hi, I’m @oraldo666
+- 👋 Hi, I’m @oraldo666, Orald Hysaj.
-- 👀 I’m interested in ...
-Python programing, Django , React
+- 👀 I’m passionate about Python programming, Django, React, and all things web development.
-- 🌱 I’m currently learning ...
-Web development
+- 🌱 I have 2 years of hands-on experience in web development.
+- 💼 I specialize in React.js, Django, and frontend development.
-- 📫 How to reach me ... orald.hysaj@hotmail.com
+- 📫 You can reach me at orald.hysaj@hotmail.com.

 <!---
 oraldo666/oraldo666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.